getmaxun/maxun_docs/docs/api/runs.md

 ### 3. Request: Get A Specific Run By ID For A Robot
 - Request type: GET
 - Route: `/api/robots/{id}/runs/{runId}`
+- Description: Retrieve details of a specific run by its ID.

 #### Parameters